CCRI-Cyberknights/page/docs/TESTING.md

 # Testing Strategy & Implementation

 Modern testing using Playwright to ensure functionality across client-side routing, QR code generation, and cross-page navigation.
-The project has migrated from Selenium WebDriver to Playwright for better performance, reliability, and cross-browser support.
+The project uses Playwright for comprehensive end-to-end testing with better performance, reliability, and cross-browser support.

 ## Overview